frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 The dawn had been near when he crawled out again.
 Empty in the way that isn’t hunger.
 Hollow in the way a bell is hollow when it forgets how to sing.

 Another ache surfaced.
 Not sharp, merely insistent.
 Pain can be set aside.
 Regret will wait its turn.
 But nature, blunt and honest, will not be bargained with.
-There are some indignities an aged man cannot debate.
+There are some indignities a man cannot debate.

 ### * * *